bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 27°
-- Snow
+- Fog
-- 91% humidity
+- 92% humidity
-- 7 mph wind
+- 6 mph wind
-- 88% cloud cover
+- 90% cloud cover
-- 69 AQI 🟨
+- 68 AQI 🟨
-- 0.06 inches of rain and 0.99 inches of snow in the past 24 hours
+- 0.06 inches of rain and 1.1 inches of snow in the past 24 hours
-- 0.53 inches of snow and 0.02 inches of rain expected in the next 48 hours
+- 0.44 inches of snow and 0.02 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>